Mississippian culture pottery: Cahokian pottery

-Cahokia, Pre-Columbian North Americas largest civic center north of Mexico, produced some of the finest and most widely spread ceramics.
+Cahokia, the largest pre-Columbian civic center north of Mexico, produced some of the finest and most widely spread ceramics.
 Pottery from the Cahokia site was especially fine, exhibiting smooth surfaces, very thin walls, and distinctive tempering, slips and coloring.
-Archaeologists have recorded how these qualities changed and evolved through time, and most examples can be pinpointed very accurately within the phases of the sites chronology.
+Archaeologists have recorded how these qualities changed and evolved through time, and most examples can be pinpointed very accurately within the phases of the site's chronology.
 Ramey Incised and Powell Plain are two varieties that emerged during the Stirling Phase, and are considered two of the most important local varieties.
 A distinctive trait of this period is the shell temper.
 The cores of the sherds are typically a range of greys to buffs and creams.
 Some have slips of liquid clay and pigment with common colors being red, grey, and black and the surfaces polished to a high sheen.
 Although their attributes are nearly identical, there are major differences.
 While the Powell Plain has an unadorned surface, Ramey Incised are burnished and decorated with a series of incised motifs decorating the upper shoulders of the jar most often interpreted as having underworld or water connections.
 The incised decoration is added when the clay is still wet by tracing a design with a blunt-ended tool.
 The specific shapes and incised motifs are used to place the artifacts securely into the local chronology.
 Most have been found in association with high status items fashioned from exotic materials and associated with specialized structures such as mortuaries and temples, and were almost certainly vessels used exclusively by the elites and for ritual purposes.
 As the influence of the Cahokian religion, lifestyle and trade network expanded outward from its American Bottom origins, examples of its high status pottery went with it.
 Numerous examples have been found of local imitations of the exotic wares, albeit usually with less technical skill.
-Examples of Cahokian made or inspired wares have been found as far away as Aztalan in Wisconsin, the Winterville site in Mississippi. and Fort Ancient sites in Ohio.
+Examples of Cahokian made or inspired wares have been found as far away as Aztalan in Wisconsin, the Winterville site in Mississippi and Fort Ancient sites in Ohio.